oddlama/tinyrd/README.md

 ## Usage

-Creating an initramfs using tinyrd is simple.
+You can creating an initramfs using tinyrd by cloning this repository and executing the `tinyrd` build script.
+The options are documented in the script.
-Just clone this repository and execute `tinyrd`:
+It's not necessary to run `tinyrd` as root, and you can avoid to compile busybox using elevated privileges by doing so.

 ```bash
 git clone https://github.com/oddlama/tinyrd